malea/rere/README.markdown

 Isn't this better than `regex.compile('\\$\\d\\d(\\.\\d\\d)?')`?

+## Installation

+Run the following command to install:

+    pip install rere

+This may require root (`sudo`).

+Python 2.7+ and 3.3+ are supported.

 ## Usage

 To get started using `rere`, you need to know the logic of the regular